Britvic sees quarterly revenue slump 16% as pandemic lockdowns hit business

 Drinks group Britvic said revenue in its third quarter declined 16.3 per cent as the measures to slow the spread of Covid-19 took hold.

-The company said revenue would be £328.9 million (€362.5 million) for the three-month period, while its revenue in the year to date saw a decline of 5 per cent on the same period in the previous year, falling to £1.03 billion.
+The MiWadi and Ballygowan owner said revenue would be £328.9 million (€362.5 million) for the three-month period, while its revenue in the year to date saw a decline of 5 per cent on the same period in the previous year, falling to £1.03 billion.

 Britvic said significant declines in its out-of-home market were partly offset by strong growth in at-home consumption, which helped boost its market value share.

-The company had previously estimated the financial cost of Covid-19 to be between £12 million to £18 million per month.
+The company, which also distributes brands including 7Up and Lipton Ice Tea in the Republico of Ireland and the UK had previously estimated the financial cost of Covid-19 to be between £12 million to £18 million per month.
 Although restrictions have now eased, the company said it was still too early to judge the impact on the business.

 Chief executive Simon Litherland said the quarter demonstrated the full market impact of the coronavirus pandemic lockdowns.
 “We have continued to focus on the clear priorities we set to navigate through the pandemic, which have helped us to manage our business effectively and to deliver a third-quarter performance in line with our expectations,” he said, noting gains in market share and performance across Britvic’s channels.
 “However in the near term there remains a high degree of uncertainty about the pace and level of full recovery,” he said.
 “Looking further ahead, I am confident that the strong momentum we built up going into the pandemic will return, and that our long-term strategy will continue to create value for all our stakeholders.”